relloyd/halfpipe/README.md

 # Build and start the Halfpipe Docker image with default AWS_PROFILE=halfpipe...

 ./start-halfpipe.sh

-# Once you're inside the Docker image, log in using a valid auth key like the
-# one shown here:

-hp user login aiHbKdA0lZIs3a2VCWySQyixfgTDxhRMlHNZ7bDGkes33.t8LTnzd38.anwJ1nc

 # Run this script to create connections and set default flag values.
 # Follow the prompts and you're good to go: